 As a result, the crack path has the property of being at each point C tangent to the bisector of angle ACB.
 This is the definition of a hyperbola with focal points A and B. All the hyperbola have an asymptote.
-Indeed when the crack moves away from A and B, $l_1 \sim l_2 \gg AB$, so that the crack almost follows the line (AC) which is the same as (BC), with a constant angle with respect to the segment AB.
-In this asymptotic case we recover the trouser-test symmetric geometry.
+Indeed when the crack moves away from A and B, $l_1 \sim l_2 \gg AB$ , so that the crack almost follows the line (AC) which is the same as (BC), with a constant angle with respect to the segment AB.
 Depending on the initial position of A,B and the crack tip C, one of the hyperbola (and final asymptote) is selected.
-If in the initial case $l_1 < l_2$, the crack path turns initially towards A. If $l_1 = l_2$, then this property stays true all along the crack path which follows a straight line.
+If in the initial case $l_1 < l_2$ , the crack path turns initially towards A. If $l_1 = l_2$ , then this property stays true all along the crack path which follows a straight line.

-Some experiments were performed with paper in O'keefe (1994) to check this theory, but the agreement with the theory was obtained with an ad hoc fitting parameter introduced to account for anisotropy of the paper (see Takei et al. 2013 for a study of anisotropy in tearing).
+Some experiments were performed with paper in [39] to check this theory, but the agreement with the theory was obtained with an ad hoc fitting parameter introduced to account for anisotropy of the paper.